dsccommunity/xPSDesiredStateConfiguration/README.md

 * **xGroup** provides a mechanism to manage local groups on the target node.
 * **xFileUpload** is a composite resource which ensures that local files exist on an SMB share.
 * **xWindowsOptionalFeature** configures optional Windows features.
-* **xRegistry** is a copy of the built-in Registry resource, with some small bug fixes.
+* **xRegistry** provides a mechanism to manage registry keys and values on a target node.
 * **xEnvironment** configures and manages environment variables.
 * **xWindowsFeature** provides a mechanism to ensure that roles and features are added or removed on a target node.
 * **xScript** provides a mechanism to run Windows PowerShell script blocks on target nodes.